Top 5 EVs With Longest Range Per Charge In The World

 None of the five are offered in India but with our country heading towards a greener future, we might have one soon

 Whenever we talk about electric vehicles (EVs), people start cribbing about its limitations and among all, the restricted range per charge tops the list.
-Presently, among the EVs on sale in India, the Mahindra e-Verito has the maximum range of 170-180 km per charge.
+Presently, among the EVs on sale in India, the Mahindra e-Verito has the maximum range of 180 km per charge, that too is only for the cars supplied to EESL.
 But do you know there are many EVs in the world that offer a much higher range than the Mahindra electric sedan?
 Let’s take a look at the top five electric vehicles with the longest range per charge in the world.

 5. Volkswagen e-Golf